for Debra Burdick, LCSW, BCN,

 Please talk briefly about your background, where you are located, and what your current activities are.

 I am the author of 4 books including: Mindfulness for Teens with ADHD, ADHD: Non-medication Treatments and Skills for Children and Teens (Benjamin Franklin GOLD winner in psychology), Mindfulness Skills Workbook for Clinicians and Clients and Mindfulness Skills for Kids and Teens.
-I am currently working on a new book Mindfulness for Kids with ADHD as well as a Mindfulness for Kids Card Deck and Card Games.
+I am currently working on a new book Mindfulness for Kids with ADHD.
+My card deck for kids is Mindfulness for Kids Card Deck and Card Games.

 My workshops include: 100 Brain-changing Mindfulness Techniques to Integrate into Clinical Practice, Mindfulness Toolkit for Kids and Teens, and Childhood ADHD: Advanced Non-medication Treatments and Strategies that Change the Brain.